CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 programming is that we can have types that depend on elements for their definition.

-As a slightly mathematical example, suppose $n : ℕ$ is a number and consider the set ${m : ℕ ∣ ∃ i. m = n · i}$ of numbers which are multiples of than $n$.
-Before too long we will be able to define this as an Agda type `MultiplesOf n`.
-Notice that the elements that `MultiplesOf n` has will *depend* on the value of `n` that we choose: different choices will yield genuinely different sets of numbers, and generally speaking an element of `MultiplesOf n₁` will not also be an element of `MultiplesOf n₂` for some other `n₂`.
-In other words, we are describing a function from natural numbers to types, i.e. a function `ℕ → Type`.
+As a slightly mathematical example, suppose $n ∈ ℕ$ is a number and consider the set $\{m : ℕ ∣ ∃ i. m = n · i\}$ of numbers which are multiples of than $n$.
+We can define this as an Agda type `MultiplesOf`{.Agda}.
+(Don't worry about the actual definition for now.)

 ```
-ourFamily : ℕ → Type
+MultiplesOf : ℕ → Type
-ourFamily = λ n → MultiplesOf n
+MultiplesOf n = Σ[ m ∈ ℕ ] Σ[ i ∈ ℕ ] m ≡ i · n
 ```

-A function with shape `A → Type` is often called a "type family over `A`".
+Notice that the elements that the type `MultiplesOf n`{.Agda} has will *depend* on the value of `n` that we choose: different choices will yield genuinely different sets of numbers, and generally speaking an element of `MultiplesOf n₁` will not also be an element of `MultiplesOf n₂` for some other `n₂`.
+In other words, we are describing a function from natural numbers to types, i.e. a function `ℕ → Type`.
+A function of this shape (`A → Type`) is often called a "type family over `A`".

 Dependent types let us make our functions more powerful.
 For ordinary functions `A → B`, the output type of the function is always an